masai-school/full-stack-dev-1910/week_10/day_1/examples/class_example.md

 // WE CAN IMPORT CREATESTORE
 // WE CAN REMOVE STORE CLASS
 // WE CAN REMOVE NEW
-// CREATESTORE TAKES TWO ARGUMENTS, A REDUCER, AND AN INITIAL VALUE

 // import {createStore} from 'redux' const {createStore} = require('redux')